top of page

 Akari Komura (b.1996) is a Japanese composer-vocalist.
 She grew up in Tokyo and spent her teenage years in Jakarta, Indonesia.
 From an early age, Akari has been involved in performing arts through playing the piano, singing, and dancing modern ballet.

 Her interest in somatic practice and embodied consciousness is central to her creative process.
 Akari imagines her score as an invitation for the performers to contemplatively engage with listening and soundmaking.
 She is interested in curating a participatory performance space that invites a community of performers and audience for a collective and ritualistic act of listening and soundmaking.
 Akari’s artistic exploration is oriented towards heightening awareness and transforming our perception of the sonic environment.
-The works of Pauline Oliveros, Yoko Ono, and Hildegard Westerkamp are especially influential to her creative process.

 Her breadth of work spans chamber ensemble, multimedia electronics, and interdisciplinary collaborations with dancers, visual artists, and architects.
 The integration of visual-text elements has been important for her to cultivate a multi-sensorial experience with sound.